| | | | | |

 Use of discretionary terminology was intended to highlight discretion by our Board of Directors and management to authorize expansion capital projects pursuant to our capital investment parameters, of which future expected generation of DCF is an underlying consideration.

-used for discretionary purposes considered for deployment by our Board of Directors pursuant to our capital allocation plan, such as by way of common stock dividends, stock repurchases, retirement of debt, or expansion capital expenditures.
+To provide greater clarity to stakeholders, we intend to enhance disclosure in future filings to state: “We believe Distributable Cash Flow is a useful performance measure for management, investors and other users of our financial information to evaluate our performance and to measure and estimate the ability of our assets to generate cash earnings after servicing our debt, paying cash taxes and expending sustaining capital, that could be used for discretionary purposes considered for deployment by our Board of Directors pursuant to our capital allocation plan, such as by way of common stock dividends, stock repurchases, retirement of debt, or expansion capital expenditures.
 Distributable Cash Flow is not intended to represent cash flows from operations or net income (loss) as defined by U.S. GAAP and is not necessarily comparable to similarly titled measures reported by other companies.”

 We believe this clarification, along with other enhancements highlighted herein, will provide additional clarity to stakeholders as to the reconciling components and purpose of DCF.